MySQL sync cluster fault tolerance

 Replicas

 Replicas are full copies of the master node.
-They are only available for data reading (SELECT).
+They are available for read-only operations (SELECT).

 Having replicas in a cluster ensures its fault tolerance — if the master node stops working, its role will be transferred to one of the replicas, and the cluster will continue to operate normally.
 When the master node is restored, it will take on the role of a replica.
 Note that the address of the master node will change.